groue/GRMustache/README.md

 But let's give some definitions first:

-- GRMustache considers *enumerable* all objects conforming to the `NSFastEnumeration` protocol, but `NSDictionary`.
+- GRMustache considers *enumerable* all objects conforming to the NSFastEnumeration protocol, but NSDictionary.

 - GRMustache considers *false* the following values: `nil`, `[NSNull null]`, the empty string `@""`, and `[GRNo no]` which we'll see below in the "Booleans" section.